jen-taylor-shopify/JavaScript-fundamentals/prototypes-and-classes.md

 - the subclass inherits from the parent `class`
 - if there is a `constructor` in the subclass, it must call `super()` before using `this`

-## Prototypes vs Classes: Ok so what's the difference?
+## Prototypes vs Classes: What's the difference?
 - As we noted above, `class` inheritance is implemented on top of `prototypal inheritance`, **but that does not mean that it does the same thing**

 ### Instantiation and Inheritance